Jlucas93/Pokedex/README.md

 ```
 ## 📝 Licença

 Este projeto esta sobe a licença MIT.
-Veja a [LICENÇA][license] para saber mais.
+Veja a <a href="https://opensource.org/licenses/MIT">licença</a> para saber mais.